-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine component.
-The understory consists of a dense cover of native grasses and shrubs.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, Rocky Mountain juniper (Juniperus scopulorum) component.
+The understory consists of a sparse cover of native grasses (smooth wildrye (Elymus glaucus)) and shrubs (common juniper (Juniperous communis)).
 The forested area is best represented by Fuel Model 9.
 Fuel Model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
 Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
 High amounts of needle litter may be present.
 This model can exist from foothills to subalpine.
 There were no current signs of insect or disease problems on the property at the time of the inspection.